 Minimum Wage Increase

 Our country must be so enabled to protect its sovereignty and that of its ‘closest’ allies.
 A military force with superior weaponry must also be maintained.
-Nuclear weaponry must continue to be a vital part of our nation’s defense.
-We can’t afford to be spread so thin around the globe and continue to be the world’s guardians.
+Nuclear weaponry must continue to be a vital part of our nation’s defense as the ultimate threat deterrent.
+We cannot afford to be spread so thin around the globe and continue to be the world’s guardians.
 We need only to be so equipped to trounce the largest, most capable and most threatening force that is a viable risk to our nation’s sovereignty and way of life.
-Military budgets will need to minimized and cuts will need to be made, but only to the extent that our safety is not in jeopardy.
+Military budgets will need to minimized and cuts will need to be made, but only to the extent that our nation’s safety is not in jeopardy.
+The morale of our military personnel needs to be restored to a high honorable level.

 “Military Spending is welfare for the well connected military-industrial complex, which enriches itself manufacturing useless boondoggles like the F-35 fighter.
 We should never confuse legitimate defense spending with military spending, which promotes interventionism overseas and actually undermines our national security.”
 Dr. Ron Paul